Birding in Kenya

 It’s hard to imagine an African landscape without Kenya popping into your mind, and there’s a reason for that…

-Kenya optimises what Africa is to most people – a wild and beautiful land blessed with the sort of big wildlife most of us could never dream of (and wish we had it ourselves).
+Kenya optimises what Africa is to most people – a wild and beautiful land blessed with the sort of big wildlife and birdlife most of us could never dream of (and wish we had it ourselves).
 Kenya’s wild landscapes truly are the non-fictional Lion King where the locals even seem to live by the famous song from the Lion King – ‘hakuna matata’, which roughly translates to ‘no worries’.
 And that’s exactly the kind vibes you get when you take your first step off the plane.
 A highly warm welcome from the locals, who will make your time here relaxed and get you to forget about your worries whilst you immerse yourself in some of the best wildlife this planet has to offer.

 Join us as we take you across some Kenya’s wildest and most beautiful environments!
 From the red-stained soil of Tsavo East National Park to the wild and untamed land of the Masai Mara National Reserve.
 Kenya truly has it all!